 Learning comes first: shifting the focus from examining to the curriculum

-Ample evidence shows a curriculum is at the heart of the learning experience a school offers its pupils, and at the heart of the mission and vision of that school.
-Good curricula develop learners’ understanding, knowledge and skills.
-So what should a good curriculum – or, a good education – look like?
+We are hosting an event to debate the key issues and to examine what a good programme of learning should look like.
+There is ample evidence that a curriculum is at the heart of the learning experience a school offers its learners, and at the heart of the mission and vision of the school.
+Good curricula develop learners' understanding, knowledge and skills.
+So what should a good curriculum – or to put it another way, a good education – look like?

 The event will bring together practitioners, researchers, policy makers and those with an interest in the field.

 To request a free place, please contact James Garnham at Cambridge Assessment on +44 (0)1223 558370 or email firstname.lastname@example.org